kkhese/ArduinoTree/README.md

  /Xmas:		The entire codes for this project
  ```

+ # How to Run
+ Requirements and run guide
 ## System & Software Requirement
  - Arduino Uno R3 board was used.
  - This project was executed by downloading the Windows ZIP file from https://www.arduino.cc/en/software.